123jsen/training-NN-with-Graph-Learning/README.md

 ## Purpose of each File

+These files are related to training data generation:

 - `data/dataset_generator.py`: Creates a random dataset using scikit-learn's make-classification function
 - `data/model_generator.py`: Generates a random and trained dense NN model based on a dataset
 - `data/main.py`: Using the two python scripts, generate multiple datasets with the training data and trained NNs

+These files are related to training the GNN:

 - `dataset_graphs.py`: Converts the datasets into the dataset object in Spektral API